frankswu/docs-1/getting_started.md

-# Fuchsia
+# Dahlia OS

-Pink + Purple == Fuchsia (a new Operating System)

-Welcome to Fuchsia!
-This document has everything you need to get started with Fuchsia.
+Welcome to Dahlia!
+This document has everything you need to get started with Dahlia.

 *** note
-NOTE: The Fuchsia source includes [Zircon](/zircon/README.md), the core platform that underpins Fuchsia.
+NOTE: The Dahlia source includes [Zircon](/zircon/README.md), the core platform that underpins Fuchsia / Dahlia.
-The Fuchsia build process will build Zircon as a side-effect;
+The Dahlia build process will build Zircon as a side-effect;
 to work on Zircon only, read and follow Zircon's [Getting Started](/zircon/docs/getting_started.md) doc.